 The following diagram shows the test’s result:

 The winning version generated five times more leads, quite a good number.
 This version has the same call-to-action text as the original, so the copy (or at least the new versions) did not have a huge impact on the result.
 In contrast, taking away the logo resulted in an increase at least three times higher.

 Later we suspected this might have happened because people will not visit the travel agency’s own website and connect with them there if their logo does not appear.
 This remained only a hypothesis since the A/B test reveals the truth but does not provide answers to ‘why?’ questions.
 Moderated in-person user tests can.

 Multivariate testing vs A/B testing

-Here at UX studio, we use a lot of both A/B and multivariate testing.
+Here at our UX agency, we use a lot of both A/B and multivariate testing.
 We collected the most important differences and present them in the table below.

 Why use A/B or multivariate testing?